New Jersey Mesothelioma Lawyer

 New Jersey has some of the highest rates of mesothelioma diagnoses and deaths among any state.
 From 2016 to 2020, 537 people were diagnosed with mesothelioma in New Jersey, and 390 people died from the rare and aggressive cancer.
 Nearly 3,000 people in New Jersey were diagnosed with mesothelioma from 1999 to 2021.

-Why Trust Us with Your New Jersey Mesothelioma Claim?
+Why Trust Our Talented New Jersey Mesothelioma Lawyers With Your Case?

-Our nationally recognized New Jersey mesothelioma lawyers have been holding asbestos product manufacturers and distributors accountable for more than 25 years and recovered over $20 billion in compensation.
+Our nationally recognized mesothelioma lawyers have been holding asbestos product manufacturers and distributors accountable for more than 25 years and recovered over $20 billion in compensation.

 Our successful trial record provides powerful leverage in settlement negotiations.
 Our award-winning team has won numerous landmark asbestos-exposure trials, and asbestos defendants think twice before challenging us in court.
 Most of our cases settle before trial, but we are always ready to take cases to court to win the compensation you deserve.